-Zakat is the fourth 'pillar' of Islam.
-Zakat means setting apart for God every year a certain portion of one's saving and wealth (generally 2.5 percent) and spending it upon religious duties and on poor and the needy.
+and the needy.
 The fulfilment of this duty is, in fact, a kind of reminder that all one has is in trust for God.
 Man should, therefore, hold nothing back from God.
 To whatever one may amass in one's lifetime, one's own personal contribution is insignificant.
-If the Supreme Being, who is at work in the heavens and on the earth, refused to co-operate with man, there would be nothing that the latter could accomplish singlehanded.
+If the Supreme Being, who is at work in the heavens and on the earth, refused to co-operate with man, there would be nothing that the latter could accomplish single-handed.
 He would not be able to plant so much as a single seed to make things grow.
 Nor could he set up any industries, or carry out any other such enterprise.
 If God were to withdraw anyone of His material blessings, all our plans would go awry, and all our efforts would be brought to naught.